CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 ## Meet JAX-RS 2.0

-> [The documentation for RESTEasy is for the version 3.0.16.Final](http://docs.jboss.org/resteasy/docs/3.0.16.Final/userguide/html_single/index.html) as this is the version used for JBoss EAP 7.0.0 for which the migration took place.
+> The RESTEasy documentation version referenced throughout this post is [3.0.16.Final](http://docs.jboss.org/resteasy/docs/3.0.16.Final/userguide/html_single/index.html), as this is the version used for JBoss EAP 7.0.0, for which the migration took place at the time of the writing.
-For other versions check the [RESTEasy Documentation](http://resteasy.jboss.org/docs.html), where you can find  examples, HTML, PDF, Javadocs for all RESTEasy versions.
+For other/newer versions check the [RESTEasy Documentation](http://resteasy.jboss.org/docs.html), where you can find  examples, HTML, PDF, Javadocs for all RESTEasy versions.

 ### Server API

-On the server side the things have remained much or less the same, needless to say they were very good to begin with.
+On the server side the things have remained much or less the same.
+One has to admit they were very good to begin with.
-The way to go with with RESTEasy is to define an `javax.ws.rs.core.Application` class that is annotated withe the `@ApplicationPath` annotation.If you return any empty set for by classes and singletons, your WAR will be scanned for JAX-RS annotation resource and provider classes[^].
+The way to go with with RESTEasy is to define an `javax.ws.rs.core.Application` class that is annotated with the `@ApplicationPath` annotation.If you return an empty set of classes and singletons (or nothing), your WAR will be scanned for JAX-RS annotation resource and provider classes[^4]:

 ```java
 import javax.ws.rs.ApplicationPath;